Aakash15042002/AI-Powered-Attrition-Prediction-System-/README.md

 # AI-Powered Attrition Prediction System

+## OBJECTIVE:
+Build a simple AI system that predicts whether an employee is likely to leave the company (attrition).

+This task assesses your ability to:

+* Clean and preprocess real
+* world data - Build a basic ML model
+* Evaluate performance
+* Document findings and communicate clearly
 ## VARIABLES

 * Age: Represents the age of the employee in years.
 Age can correlate with experience, job satisfaction, and retention.